 Chris Childs is the subject of this episode and it is not for the faint of heart.
 Chris already goes all out with his riding, so adding a kicker ramp to this is a recipe for a mind-blowing video.

 This one is kicked off with a gap into a giant drainage ditch GONE WRONG and when the video heats up – It.
 Really.
 Heats.
 Up.

 A canyon gap that made a cover of Ride BMX… A monstrous gap to the roof… And a backflip to smith on a ledge to end it off.

 Merritt officially welcomed Chris Childs to the squad with this welcome video back in May of 2014.

-The video starts with a couple gnarly crashes before getting into things from concrete skateparks to the streets.
-Chris has a mean table top and can ride a skatepark with the best of them.
+The video starts with a couple of gnarly crashes before getting into things from concrete skateparks to the streets.
+Chris has a mean tabletop and can ride a skatepark with the best of them.

-Chris definitely showed why he deserved to be on the team with this one and although he no longer riders for the company, this video still stands up today!
+Chris definitely showed why he deserved to be on the team with this one and although he no longer rides for the company, this video still stands up today!

 Here we have a video from early 2019 called I’m Milwalkin’ Here featuring Chris Childs, Mayo, Jeff, and Dustin of B-CAVE.